jamessolomon03/4610-LibraryModel/README.md

 Query 1 allows the library to find the most popular book genres at each branch.
 This can help with gauging supply and demand and enables the library to better understand the trends of the readers at each branch.

-2. Query 2 calculates the average fine amount per user, and lists information on the users with outstanding fines above the average fine of their branch.
-The information listed includes the user's first and last name, the user's branch name, the average outstanding fine for the user specifically, and the average fine for the user's branch as a whole.
+2. Query 2 calculates the average fine amount per user, and lists information about the users with outstanding fines greater than the average fine amount for their branch.
+The information listed includes the user's name, their branch’s name and ID, their average outstanding fine, and the average fine for their branch as a whole.

 <img width="1148" alt="Query 2" src="https://github.com/user-attachments/assets/8d3ae131-10da-46ba-98a4-66090ceaeab7">

 Query 2 helps the library pinpoint users with outstanding fines that are above the average fine for their branch.
-This allows the library to efficiently target these users with reminders and collection efforts, which improves operational efficiency and financial accountability across branches.
+This allows the library to efficiently target these users with reminders and collection efforts which improves operational efficiency and financial accountability across branches.
 The branches can also use this information to determine the riskiness of certain users in the future.

-3. Query 3 lists the Library Users and their home Branch for users who have not attended any events and only have 1 checkout.
+3. Query 3 lists the user’s card number, name, their branch’s name, and their branch’s ID for users who have not attended any events and only have 1 checkout.

 <img width="931" alt="Query 3" src="https://github.com/user-attachments/assets/e0a951d4-1ddc-4dde-b265-a547724cd80d">

 Query 3 allows the system to pinpoint which of the user(s) are the least active within the library, given that they do not participate in the library’s event offerings and have the minimum number of checkouts.
-Given the user’s car number, first and last name, and their branch’s name and id, we can easily focus on direct advertising to spark their interest.
+Given their card number, name, and their branch’s name and ID, we can easily focus on direct advertising to spark their interest.

-4. Query 4 lists the percentage of books per branch out of total books across all branches.
+4. Query 4 lists each branch’s name and the percentage of books per each branch out of total books in the library system.

 <img width="943" alt="Query 4" src="https://github.com/user-attachments/assets/92f6e094-d307-421f-80ee-ddbb998d42bf">

-Query 4 calculates the percentage of total books that are found in each branch.
-This is important to identify which branches are lacking books in comparison to the other branches.
+Query 4 helps the library identify which branches are lacking book inventory in comparison to the other branches.
 The information provided can then be used to determine which branches need to order books from suppliers.
-Another query could be performed in conjunction with Query 4 to determine which books the branches with lacking inventory should order to ensure they are keeping up with the other branches.

-5. Query 5 identifies which library user had the most overdue checkout and how many days overdue this checkout is, of books returned.
+5. Query 5 identifies which user had the most overdue checkout and how many days overdue this checkout was, of the books returned.

 <img width="934" alt="Query 5" src="https://github.com/user-attachments/assets/bc08423f-faa0-4e35-bae1-722a247310c3">

 Query 5 allows the library system to pinpoint the longest a book was returned past due.
-This is important to not only understand which customers are likely to return books very late but also the latest they can expect current outstanding books to be returned.
-If a book is not returned after this max of 3 days, then the library can assume that it is a possibility, and likely, the book may never be returned, allowing them to calculate their loss and take next steps before it is too late.
-Additionally, given the name of the user who had the latest return the library can focus its efforts on this mild-risk user.
-This is because although the user did return their book late, the book has been successfully returned, showing this user is still engaged with the services, they are just not the most efficient in using them.
-The library could then take steps to encourage this user to be more proactive.
+This is important to understand which customers are likely to return books abnormally late, but also provides an estimate of the latest the library can expect outstanding books to be returned.
+If a book is not returned by the maximum estimate, then the library can push reminders to the user or assume that the book may never be returned, allowing them to calculate their loss and take next steps.
+Additionally, given the name of the user who had the latest return, the library can focus its efforts on this medium-risk user.
+Although the user did return their book late, it was at least returned showing that this user is still engaged with the services and isn’t most efficient in using them.
+The library could then take steps to encourage this user to be more proactive and return books on time in the future.

-6. Query 6 lists each supervisor’s name and the number of supervisees each supervisor has.
+6. Query 6 lists each supervisor’s name and the number of supervisees they each have.

 <img width="951" alt="Query 6" src="https://github.com/user-attachments/assets/d3d4f942-73f1-49ac-b7f1-7aa80f7bdf57">

 Query 6 allows the library system to figure out the number of employees each supervisor has in each branch.
 This is important to the library’s operations as it wants to ensure supervisors have similar amounts of employees under them to prevent burnout or power imbalance amongst supervisors.
+The supervisor with the most supervisees is listed first, with the rest following in descending order.

-7. Query 7 lists the book inventory, of the library as a whole, alphabetically.
+7. Query 7 lists the book inventory alphabetically for the library system as a whole.

 <img width="1169" alt="Query 7" src="https://github.com/user-attachments/assets/bc00d063-a7e0-4a4b-b323-26be9b0d4496">

-Query 7 lists the names of all books in the library’s inventory in alphabetical order.
+Query 7 lists the titles of all books in the library system’s inventory in alphabetical order.
 This allows the library to easily pinpoint books by their title, enabling them to notice gaps in their offerings and act accordingly.

-8. Query 8 lists users who have outstanding fines of at least $3
+8. Query 8 lists the first name of library users who have outstanding fines of at least $3.

 <img width="743" alt="Query 8" src="https://github.com/user-attachments/assets/ff4a2028-a83a-400a-8139-e4cd02f793d5">

-With most libraries, fine amounts accrue each day overdue, so theoretically fines over $3 would be almost a week late if we assume fine increments are $0.50.
-By finding which users have fines over this amount, we can prioritize them first in collection efforts.
+Our library system applies a $0.20 fine to checkouts every day they are past due, meaning a $3 fine distinguishes a checkout that is 15 days past due.
+Query 8 gives us the names of the library users that have outstanding fines of at least $3, meaning these users are the most risky to our business.
+Due to the fact that query 5 told us the latest a book has ever been returned was 3 days past due, the library is able to assume these checkouts will likely never be returned.
+Given that these users are extremely risky, the library will also put their names on a list of users prohibited from making more checkouts as long as this checkout remains outstanding.
+The library may also decide to target these users heavily in order to get the checkouts returned, but this will be up to each branch individually, due to the fact that some may view this as a waste of resources due to the high probability of no return.

-9. Query 9 lists the books that are currently checked out
+9. Query 9 lists the titles of books that are currently checked out, along with the first and last name of the library user who has the book checked out, and the corresponding checkout and due date.

 <img width="1160" alt="Query 9" src="https://github.com/user-attachments/assets/f46feeef-502c-4745-9683-4040771f874b">

-It is important to know which books are currently checked out so we can know our current inventory.
+Query 9 is essential to inform the library of which books are currently checked, that way the library can keep track of the current inventory.
+Along with this, if there is a book that is currently checked out, but there is another library user that is interested in checking out the same book, having the due date can help the library keep this interested user updated on the status of the expected date they can checkout the book next.

-10. Query 10 lists the most popular books from the ‘50s for library display
+10. Query 10 lists the title of the most popular books from the ‘50s along with the number of times this book has been checked out.

 <img width="1175" alt="Query 10" src="https://github.com/user-attachments/assets/0e4fd15c-6f29-4a49-9703-6d332e789cdb">

-Libraries often want to highlight specific genres, authors, or other categories for theme weeks or promotional purposes.
-A library may want to highlight books from a specific decade for example.
-This query helps us pinpoint books from the 50s, which we can then choose a few to put on display.
+Query 10 helps the library determine which books from this period should be displayed in the library to garner attention.
+Since libraries often want to highlight specific genres, authors, or other categories for theme weeks or promotional purposes, it is vital to know which books related to highlight are the most popular to bring in the most customers.
+In this specific case, our library wants to highlight books from the 50s, and the query orders the book titles by the number of checkouts in descending order, putting the most popular book from this period at the top, making it easy to pinpoint top choices.

 ## Database Information